Timetabling in Scottish schools

 Summary: Scheduling Part-timers can be troublesome, and this is a growing aspect of school life.

-We are involved in a big Project to find better solutions, and now has many new features to help you with the scheduling of Part-time staff.
+We have been involved in a big Project to find better solutions, and now has many new features to help you with the scheduling of Part-time staff.
 This document explains them.

 13. For dealing with daily Cover duties, within the requirements of the Working Time Agreement and ‘McCrone time’.